Understanding Brand Protection While Downing Tabasco®

 2.2 Consumer Protection Function

-Unlike patents, which reward invention, and copyrights, which protect creative works, trademarks primarily serve to prevent consumer confusion.
+Unlike patents, which reward invention, and copyrights, which protect creative works, trademarks conceptually exist to prevent consumer confusion.
 By registering a brand’s unique identifier, the public knows that “Tabasco® sauce” or that distinctive diamond-shaped label signals the real deal, from the real source.
+In fact, after downing all of that hot sauce (see, no ® required when you don’t say Tabasco®), I can attest that it had the high quality and moderate kick I associate with the Tabasco® brand.

 3.1 Distinctiveness